isabella232/SC_RomainPouclet/For Instructor/04-swiftgen-script.md

 It’s simple: the generated code will make your life easier, on top of no longer having to worry about the font name being invalid.

+##

+I have a project here that uses custom fonts.

 (In Xcode)

 If you open the Xcode project and look at the `fonts` folder, you’ll see we’ve embedded the Lato fonts, a font that I particularly like.